ramoonmedeiro/RecruitAI/README.md

 ```
 $ pip install poetry
 ```
-Then, you need clone this repository and follow the following steps:
+Then, you need follow the following steps:

 ```
 $ cd RecruitAI/